 If you have a smartphone, and a carrier plan that offers hotspot data, you can simply use the mobile hotspot feature to provide internet from your phone to the Chromebook.
 Just be conscious that not all plans include hotspot data, and this may incur extra charges.
 Do your research and find out the details of your specific plan first.

 You can play games on a school Chromebook as long as the school allows you to do certain things.
 If you can download Google Play Store apps, there are plenty of Android games you can install.
-Here’s a list of our favorite Android games for Chromebooks.
+Here’s a list of our favorite Android games.
 Additionally, you can access web-based games as long as the websites aren’t blocked.

 Every school handles this differently.
 Usually, though, the student and family will be responsible for fixing the Chromebook, replacing it with a new one, or simply paying for it.
 That said, some schools offer insurance, which may cover accidental damage.
 Other disciplinary actions may be involved, such as detention, suspension, and more.